-ANALYSIS - Argentine default in balance as government refuses to capitulate
+Analysis - Argentine default in balance as government refuses to capitulate

 "Perhaps the risk is higher for exchanged bondholders converting to holdouts and demanding par claim after a technical default as opposed to exchanged bondholders demanding par claim on violation of RUFO," said Morden.

-(Additional reporting by Sarah Marsh and Jorge Otaola in Buenos Aires and Nate Raymond and Joseph Ax in New York; Editing by Kieran Murray and Andrew Hay)
+(Additional reporting by Sarah Marsh and Jorge Otaola; Editing by Kieran Murray)